trailheadapps/purealoe-lwc/README.md

 ## Installation

-There are two ways to install Easy Spaces:
+There are two ways to install Pure Aloe:

 -   [Using Salesforce DX](#installing-pure-aloe-using-salesforce-dx): This is the recommended installation option.
 Use this option if you are a developer who wants to experience the app and the code.
 -   [Using an Unlocked Package](#installing-pure-aloe-using-an-unlocked-package): This option allows anybody to experience the sample app without installing a local development environment.